ketevan-cell/SD_fine_tuning/README.md

 ## Instructions on How to Run the code

-In my thesis I used Stable Diffusion 2.1 [its card](https://huggingface.co/stabilityai/stable-diffusion-2-1).
+In my thesis I used Stable Diffusion 2.1

 ### Hardware